hrabosky/RaffleRigger/README.md

 If it is your first time running a powershell script:
 1. Open Powershell as administrator
-2. type the following command: Set-ExecutionPolicy Unrestricted
+2. Type the following command: Set-ExecutionPolicy Unrestricted
 3. Say yes to all.

+To run raffle rigger:
 1. Download all csv files into the same directory.
 2. Add banned user's addresses to the blacklist file.
 3. Edit RaffleEntries.csv with your Raffle Entries, keep the headers the same.